khawlabgr/single-neuron-implementation/READ_ME.txt

 Open the one neuron.ipynb file in Visual Studio Code, Jupyter Notebook, or any other compatible IDE.

 Run the code step-by-step to see the learning process of a single neuron.

+---

+## Contributions

+Feel free to fork the repository and submit pull requests if you'd like to contribute to the development or enhancement of this project.

+---

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.